-When an officer or member of police staff has attended, and satisfactorily completed a course of instruction based on the PIM module in the National Police Firearms Training Curriculum, they will be assessed as occupationally competent to perform the role of a PIM.
+When an officer or member of police staff has attended, and satisfactorily completed, a course of instruction based on this post-incident module, they will be assessed as occupationally competent to perform the role of a PIM.

 Chief officers are responsible for ensuring PIMs maintain operational competence by regularly performing the role, or actively participating in relevant continuing professional development.
 Forces should consider implementing an auditable period of shadowing, mentoring and performance review as a means of achieving operational competence.